in

 • Move conservatory plants onto the patio in summer and indoors in autumn.

-Grow Plumbago as a Houseplant
+Grow Plumbago as a houseplant

 • Grow Plumbago in average to warm temperature, direct light, and average humidity.